Annual Report to the Board of Higher Education and Campus Ministry, July 2013-June 2014

 A. Sunday Night Worship

 Regular weekly worship services are held in the Kay Spiritual Life Center chapel every Sunday evening during the semester at 7:00 p.m.
 It is the only regular mainline Protestant worship service offered on campus.
-The other Christian services on campus are Roman Catholic, Chi Alpha (Assemblies of God), and The Gathering (McLean Bible Church).
+The other major Christian services on campus are Roman Catholic and Chi Alpha (Assemblies of God).

 1. Attendance and Stability

-In the 2012-2013 Academic Year, our Sunday attendance started somewhat below recent expectations and remained that way throughout the year.
-We ended the year with an average of 40, an 11.2% decrease from 2011-2012 and the lowest average attendance in four years.
-In addition, our total numbers for the year were below expectation for both the Sunday services (1,315) and the healing service (566) representing -11.2% and -11.6% decreases respectively over the previous year.
+In the 2013-2014 Academic Year, our Sunday attendance started somewhat below recent expectations and remained that way throughout the year.
+We ended the year with an average of 34, a 13.8% decrease from 2012-2013, and a 25% decrease from 2011-2012.
+It was the lowest average attendance in eight years.
+In addition, our total numbers for the year were below expectation for both the Sunday services (1,133) and the healing service (390) representing -13.8% and -31.1% decreases respectively over the previous year.

-Attendance at Lenten and Holy Week events was solid, with record attendance in some cases (indicated throughout this report by an asterisk (*)).
-Attendance for Lenten and Holy Week events for the 2012-2013 AY: Ash Wednesday (33); Palm Sunday (44); Maundy Thursday (27); Good Friday (44*); Easter Vigil (24); Easter Sunrise (27); and Easter Sunday worship (86*).
-Our good numbers this year were the result of a major outreach that we initiated using flyering, electronic billboard advertising, and signs on the quad listing all our Holy Week services and a Lenten sermon series designed to draw interest (see below).
-This is the fourth year in a row that our Easter attendance has topped 80 in worship.
+Attendance at Lenten and Holy Week events was solid, though numbers followed the broader attendance trend and we set no attendance records this year.
+Attendance for Lenten and Holy Week events for the 2013-2014 AY: Ash Wednesday (13 at the Law school, 36 on main campus); Palm Sunday (30); Maundy Thursday (22); Good Friday (20); Easter Vigil (13); Easter Sunrise (24); and Easter Sunday worship (67).
+For the first time, we included our Holy Week services in the Lenten sermon series (see, below).
+Our numbers lagged this year, in spite of a major outreach that we initiated using flyering, electronic billboard advertising, and signs on the quad listing all our Holy Week services and a Lenten sermon series designed to draw interest (see below).
+This is the first year in four years that our Easter attendance has not topped 80 in worship.

 2. Worship Committee